GSA/smartpay-training/README.md

 npm run build:frontend
 ```

-### Redis and PostgreSQL
+### Service dependencies

 This app depends on Redis to support the temporary tokens used for verification emails.
 It also uses PostgreSQL as a main data store.
+For administrator logins, the app requires an OAuth server.
 To start up local services:

 ```sh
 docker-compose up